 Feel like you’re on the brink of burnout?
 If you’re running a healthcare practice, you probably are… In fact, a recent study conducted by the Mayo Clinic showed that over 50% of health practitioners in the United States show symptoms of burnout.
-In the UK, the rates are lower (at around 32%), but this is still cause for concern.
+In the UK, the rates are lower (at around 32%), but this is still causing concern.
 If healthcare practitioners are struggling, how are they supposed to help their patients?

 If you’ve been finding it difficult to get off the couch, there might be a medical reason for it.

 Burnout isn’t an excuse – it’s a real syndrome that’s at the root of many problems that health professionals are facing.

 Burnout is defined as ‘the emotional, physical, and mental exhaustion caused by excessive and prolonged stress’ – and it has serious implications.
 In addition to the impact that burnout has on your ability to do your job properly, there are also far-reaching personal implications.

 Here’s why health practitioners are so susceptible to burnout…